superseriousbusiness/gotosocial/CONTRIBUTING.md

 ## Release Checklist

-First things first: If this is a security hot-fix, we'll probably rush thru this list, and make a prettier release a few days later.
+First things first: If this is a security hot-fix, we'll probably rush through this list, and make a prettier release a few days later.

 Now, with that out of the way, here's our Checklist.

 GoToSocial follows [Semantic Versioning](https://semver.org/).
 So our first concern on the Checklist is:

-- what version are we releasing?
+- What version are we releasing?

 Next we need to check:

-- do the assets need to be rebuilt and committed to the repository.
+- Do the assets have to be rebuilt and committed to the repository.
-- do the swagger docs need to be rebuilt?
+- Do the swagger docs have to be rebuilt?

 On the project management side:

-- are there any issues that need to be moved to a different milestone?
+- Are there any issues that have to be moved to a different milestone?
-- are there any things on the [Roadmap](./ROADMAP.md) that can be ticked off?
+- Are there any things on the [Roadmap](./ROADMAP.md) that can be ticked off?

 Once we're happy with our Checklist, we can create the tag, and push it.
 And the rest [is automation](./.drone.yml).

-We can now head to github, and add some personality to the release notes.
+We can now head to GitHub, and add some personality to the release notes.
 Finally, we make announcements on the all our channels that the release is out!

 ### What if something goes wrong?